Hygiene isn’t just about brushing your teeth or washing your hands – here are some ways to improve your sleep hygiene.

 Setting a bedtime helps you make sleep a defined part of your day.
-You do not have to be in bed at exactly the same time every night but aiming for a specific time will help you define part of your 24-hour day for sleeping.
+You do not have to be in bed at exactly the same time every night, but aiming for a specific time will help you define part of your 24-hour day for sleeping.

 Create a bedtime routine

 Parents might already understand the power of a bedtime routine.
-Using a routine is one way to help your brain know comes next without even thinking about it.
+Using a routine is one way to help your brain know what comes next without even thinking about it.
 A routine will signal your brain that bedtime is nearing, which can help it be ready for sleep.
 For example, try to set aside 30-60 minutes before bedtime to wind down – stop watching television, switch off screens, and even dim the lights.
 You can also try certain activities that we know are relaxing, including yoga, stretching or meditation.

 You can also try to create an environment that promotes sleep.
-Not everyone will be able to control all the elements of your environment—for example, we can’t switch off bright streetlights outside your bedroom—but there are ways to get around some of the more challenging obstacles.
+Not everyone will be able to control all the elements of their environment—for example, we can’t switch off bright streetlights outside your bedroom—but there are ways to get around some of the more challenging obstacles.

 Block out as much light as you can

 Switch off outside lights you can access, but if you have persistent outside lights such as streetlights, you might need heavier curtains or blinds.
 An easier but perhaps effective option is to find a comfortable sleep mask to cover your eyes.

 Closing a door or ensuring the rest of the house is quiet can be part of your routine and will also promote a peaceful environment.
 If you cannot escape external—or internal—noise, consider a white noise machine or using a fan to create white noise.
 White noise will help cancel out noises you can’t always eliminate.

 It might go without saying, but comfortable bedding is essential – and it need not be expensive.
 Try to think of bedding as an investment and not something you can do without.
 It is likely you will get years of use from it before it needs to be replaced.
 This includes your mattress and pillows.